 - K12 is an online curriculum that offers tuition-free online public schooling.
 They have a variety of job openings that are usually specified by the state.

-3. Remote Healthcare Professions: Nurses, Doctors, and Pharmacists
+5. Remote Healthcare Professions: Nurses, Doctors, Pharmacists, and Doulas

 Believe it or not, the healthcare field has numerous work-from-home options, and there’s no better way to help others than through the guidance of their healthcare decisions.